SeaLLMs/SeaLLMs/README.md

 ### SFT Data

 Our supervised finetuning (SFT) data consists of many categories.
 The largest of them are public and open-source, such as [OpenORCA](https://huggingface.co/datasets/Open-Orca/OpenOrca) and [Platypus](https://huggingface.co/datasets/garage-bAInd/Open-Platypus).
-As the aforementioned are monolingual, we employ several established or novel automatic techniques to gather more instruction data for SEA languages.
+As the aforementioned are English only, we employ several established or novel automatic techniques to gather more instruction data for SEA languages.

 Even more noteworthy is that we engaged native speakers to collect a small number of queries used by SEA-language native speakers in natural settings, which helps in adaptation to the local cultural customs, norms, and laws.
 We also collect country-relevant safety data that cover many culturally and legally sensitive topics in each of these SEA countries - such data tend to be ignored, or may even appear in conflict with Western safety data.
 Therefore, we believe that our models are more local-friendly and abide by local rules to a higher degree.